MAKE YOUR FREE Tenancy Agreement

 - The Tenant shall immediately comply with any notice given to it by the Landlord under this section that requires it to make good any damage to the Property or items to be made good.

-- If within 1 month of receiving a notice under this section the Tenant has failed to comply with such notice, it will be lawful for the Landlord, on 24 hours notice, to enter the Property (but without prejudice to the right of re-entry) and execute the necessary repairs.
-The Tenant shall pay the costs reasonably incurred by the Landlord pursuant to this clause upon the Landlord providing evidence of such costs (for example in the form of receipts).
+- If within one month of receiving a notice the Tenant has failed to comply with such notice, the Landlord may, upon giving the Tenant at least 24 hours’ prior written notice (except in an emergency), enter the Property at reasonable times (with the Tenant’s consent, not to be unreasonably withheld) and execute the repairs.
+The Tenant shall, on demand, pay the costs reasonably incurred by the Landlord pursuant to this clause upon the Landlord providing evidence of such costs (for example in the form of receipts).

 - Subject to the Tenant paying the Rent and carrying out its obligations under this Agreement, the Landlord agrees that the Tenant may quietly possess and enjoy the Property.